 All applicants are required to disclose any previous felony or misdemeanor convictions.
 A criminal record will not necessarily prevent an applicant from enrolling in our program.
 However, failure to disclose any past or pending changes may be grounds for immediate dismissal.
-Our program will also require annual criminal background checks and drug screens to verify an individual’s suitability to participate in clinical education experiences, confirm student’s eligibility for licensure, and ensure patient safety.

 - What is unique about your curriculum or education process?

 Several things make us unique and here’s why:

 - Students can graduate in 2 1/2 years.